dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./UM-Rose starter guide./README.md

 You can find further descriptions of the fcm system at http://collab.metoffice.gov.uk/twiki/pub/Support/FCM/doc/user_guide/getting_started.html

-CASIM
+## CASIM

 CASIM is a cloud aerosol interaction scheme.
 It replaces the large scale precipitation part of the UM and does some other stuff as well, such as disable the cloud scheme.
 The code is hosted in the MONC MOSRS repository which you can browse at https://code.metoffice.gov.uk/trac/monc/browser.
 To use it with the UM you must use a UM branch which has the appropriate connecting code.
 The appropriate branches to use are documented at https://code.metoffice.gov.uk/trac/um/wiki/ticket/717/CASIM/package_branches.
 On that web page the Branch and Working revisions refer to the UM code and the CASIM revision refers to the CASIM branch hosted as part of MONC.
 Because it is hosted as part of MONC, the FCM url of the CASIM branch has the prefix fcm:casim.xm_br.

 To use casim, copy an existing working job and use that as a starting point.
-Suite u-ab346 is a good one.
+Speak to Paul Field or Daniel Grosvenor about the latest CASIM suite to use.

 If you wish to use a different branch to the one in the copied suite then this can be changed in the Rose GUI at fcm_make->env.
 Remember the change of branch prefix noted above.
 You can and should checkout a copy of the CASIM branch as there are some switches that you will need to change in the source code.
 You can either create a new branch or checkout an existing branch and change the flags and point Rose to the source directory.
 I would however, recommend creating a new branch and committing your flags, then specify the revision number in your Rose suite.
 You then have a record of exactly how your flags were set for a run.